DamnWidget/VenGO/README.md

 This install the go1.2.2 version into the VenGO's cache and generates a manifest that guarantee the installation integrity, now the programmer can create a new environment using the just installed Go version

+> note: VenGO supports installation of go1.5 and superior using the -bootstrap (or -x) flag and a valid go1.4 vengo root)

 ```
 $ vengo mkenv -g go1.2.2 MyEnv